 (2011) and he is in the process of working on War Against War: The Rise, Defeat, and Legacy of the Peace Movement in American, 1914-1918

 , which will offer an interpretive narrative about the massive anti-war insurgency.
 He has previously held appointments at American University and Stanford University.
-He will with the Graduate Center for the full academic year.

 is a Distinguished Professor of Geography at Syracuse University where he has taught since 1997.
 He has most recently published The Saved Crops: Labor, Landscape and the Struggle Over Industrial Farming in Bracero-Era California